commerce-conversion-funnel-og

 Measuring negative impact

 Conversion funnels are most useful for helping you understand which elements of your site are having the most negative impact on the customer experience, rather than elements that might be having a positive effect.
-For example, FullStory customer Moosejaw conducted an audit of their checkout funnel and found that a seemingly minor error—how address verification messages were displayed—was having an outsized negative impact on conversions.
+For example, Fullstory customer Moosejaw conducted an audit of their checkout funnel and found that a seemingly minor error—how address verification messages were displayed—was having an outsized negative impact on conversions.

 Best practices for building effective conversion funnels

-Your conversion funnels are a powerful tool for improving your ecommerce experience, and there are a few simple steps you can take to ensure they’re highly effective.
+Your conversion funnels are a powerful tool for improving your Ecommerce experience, and there are a few simple steps you can take to ensure they’re highly effective.
 Here are five best practices for getting the most out of your conversion funnels:

 1. Conversion funnels need at least two events, but including four to six events in your funnel will ensure that it provides a clear, thorough look at how users move through the series of steps.